 Student loans are usually nondischargeable in a consumer bankruptcy such as Chapter 7 and Chapter 13.
 In other words, after your bankruptcy satisfies your other debts, you will still have to repay student loan debt.

-At O'Brien Law Firm, LLC, our lawyer makes you aware of all facts and every option that could help you with repayment of student loans after you graduate from college.
-Contact us today for a free initial consultation.
+At O’Brien Law Firm, LLC, our lawyer makes you aware of all facts and every option that could help you with repayment of student loans after you graduate from college.
+Contact us today for a an initial consultation.

 Your student loans could be discharged, or eliminated, if paying them creates an “undue hardship” for you and your family.
 You should be able to prove to the bankruptcy court that you are only earning enough to pay for a “minimal standard of living.”
 You should also be prepared to prove that your finances aren’t likely to improve over time.